Bayern star Davies brings joy to Marcelo's eyes after Barcelona demolition | Goal.com

 Real Madrid full-back Marcelo has heaped praise on Bayern Munich star Alphonso Davies after his impressive display in the 8-2 win over Barcelona in the Champions League quarter-final on Friday.

-The German giants progressed to the final four of the competition when they humiliated Quique Setien's team in Cologne.
+The German giants progressed to the final four of the competition when they humiliated Quique Setien's team in Lisbon.

 Left-back Davies collected the ball and rounded Barca icon Lionel Messi and skipped past Arturo Vidal before he pulled off an excellent move to evade Nelson Semedo and dart inside the box.